 Your dog’s bad breath isn’t something to worry about if it’s only every now and then.
 If it’s persistent, or it can clear a room, there might be something more at play.

-- Not enough brushing: make sure you clean your dog’s teeth regularly to stop plaque and tartar build-up.
+Make sure you clean your dog’s teeth regularly to stop plaque and tartar build-up.
 These attract bacteria which can be smelly and can lead to gum disease

-- An infection or an abscess: these give off a strong, unpleasant smell and will need a trip to the vet to sort
+These give off a strong, unpleasant smell and will need a trip to the vet to sort

-- Coprophagia (eating poo): quite normal behaviour for young dogs, but not a habit you want them to get into.
+Quite normal behaviour for young dogs, but not a habit you want them to get into.
 Have a chat with your vet nurse about the best way to steer them away from the poo – and back to sweeter-smelling treats!

-- Diabetes: bad breath in dogs isn’t just sour, it can be sweet and this is one bad breath smell that’s definitely worth checking with your vet
+Bad breath in dogs isn’t just sour, it can be sweet and this is one bad breath smell that’s definitely worth checking with your vet

-- Respiratory problems: the nose and mouth are all linked to the sinuses, so any bacteria or infection (like sinusitis) in the nose can also cause your dog’s breath to smell bad.
+The nose and mouth are all linked to the sinuses, so any bacteria or infection (like sinusitis) in the nose can also cause your dog’s breath to smell bad.

 How can I improve my dog’s bad breath?